Saigesp/aws-developer-cert/KMS.md

 - Data keys pairs
     - The spec determines the type of key material in the data key pair.

+## Data keys

+Data keys are symmetric keys you can use to encrypt data, including large amounts of data and other data encryption keys.
+Unlike symmetric KMS keys, data keys are returned to you for use outside of KMS.

+When KMS generates data keys, it returns a plaintext data key for immediate use and an encrypted copy of the data key that you can safely store with the data.
+When you are ready to decrypt the data, you first ask KMS to decrypt the encrypted data key.

+KMS does not store, manage, or track your data keys, or perform cryptographic operations with data keys.

 ### Key usage

 Key usage is a property that determines the cryptographic operations the key supports: